Baillon-Bruck-Reich revisited: divergent-series parameters and strong convergence in the linear case: Acknowledgments

+The authors thank the reviewers and the editor for constructive comments which significantly improved the manuscript.
 The research of SB was partially supported by a collaboration grant for mathematicians of the Simons Foundation.
 The research of HHB was partially supported by a Discovery Grant of the Natural Sciences and Engineering Research Council of Canada.